In this section, we're going to look more closely at using functions.

 # random number between 1 and 10

-But if we reverse the order and try to put the larger number first,
+But if you reverse the order and try to put the larger number first, you will get an error:

 import random